VestaProtocol/vesta/assets/vesta-docs/docs/3-contracts/3-marketplace.md

 Now that we have an NFT with an approval list, we can build a marketplace dedicated to the buying and selling of these NFTs.
 Because every NFT created with this contract will have a `transfer` and an `add_approval` function, we can make the marketplace generic and work with any NFT contract.

+For this example, we will be using [this Marketplace contract](https://github.com/VestaProtocol/vesta/blob/master/examples/nft_marketplace.js).

 ### Listings
 Analyzing what is needed to hold the information about a listing, we can see that we create an ID from the other data fields and some hashing.
 Focusing more on the data itself, we have a `creator` to hold who is selling the NFT, a